splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-working-with-multiples/3-guided-tour/03-fly-catch.md

 Notice how nicely it works having functions and procedures that work with individual values - like `new_fly`, `draw_fly`, and `update_fly`.
 When you switch to an array, you just add a loop, and call the function/procedure.
 The function/procedure captures the action for a single value, and the loop repeats it once for each element in the array.

 :::

+## What next?

+The `dynamic_array` makes it easy to add and remove flies.
+You could try:
+ - Removing flies as the game continues to increase the difficulty
+ - Adding extra flies as bonuses whenever the player catches multiple quickly
+ - Adjusting the logic in `update_game` to actually _remove_ flies that have escaped, and _add_ new flies every so often (rather than rescheduling the "same" flies).
+This is conceptually clearer, and again makes our digital reality richer.